-The first determination in assessing applicability of AMC2 to used aircraft components is whether the aircraft from which the components have been removed is registered in an EASA Member State.
+The first determination in assessing applicability of AMC2 to used aircraft components is whether the aircraft from which the components have been removed is registered in the UK.

-The second determination is linked to the airworthiness status of the aircraft and the issue of an EASA CofA.
-If a valid CofA has been issued at the point of entry on to the Member State aircraft register it means that the aircraft has been determined to conform with the applicable European Regulations.
+The second determination is linked to the airworthiness status of the aircraft and the issue of a UK CofA.
+If a valid CofA has been issued at the point of entry on to the UK aircraft register it means that the aircraft has been determined to conform with the applicable UK Regulations.
 Providing that the aircraft is maintained in a serviceable condition AMC2 para 2.6 can be applied.
-Serviceable used aircraft components can be removed and certified by an A-rated AMO for aircraft within the scope of their approval.
+Serviceable used aircraft components can be removed and certified by an A-rated aircraft maintenance organisation (AMO) for aircraft within the scope of their approval.

-It is possible for an aircraft to be on the register of a Member State whilst its EASA CofA has been surrendered or is no longer valid, for example when the Airworthiness Review Certificate (ARC) validating EASA CofA has expired or it has not been renewed or extended.
+It is possible for an aircraft to be on the UK register whilst its CofA has been surrendered or is no longer valid, for example when the Airworthiness Review Certificate (ARC) validating CofA has expired, or it has not been renewed or extended.

-Given that such aircraft has held a valid EASA CofA since entering the aircraft register of a Member State, the requirement for aircraft to conform to an EASA approved/accepted type design would have been satisfied.
-In this case AMC2 2.7 applies where serviceable used aircraft components can be removed and certified by an A-rated AMO with specific aircraft type approval.
+Given that such aircraft has held a valid UK CofA since entering the UK aircraft register, the requirement for aircraft to conform to a Civil Aviation Authority (CAA) approved/accepted type design would have been satisfied.
+In this case AMC2 2.7 applies where serviceable used aircraft components can be removed and certified by an A-rated aircraft maintenance organisation (AMO) with specific aircraft type approval.

-The same principle applies in cases where a component is removed from a Member State registered aircraft which, at the point of determination, has been removed from service though the aircraft has held a valid EASA CofA.
-The aircraft would have conformed with the applicable European Regulations and therefore serviceable used aircraft components can be removed and certified by an A-rated AMO with specific aircraft type approval following AMC2 para 2.7.
+The same principle applies in cases where a component is removed from a UK registered aircraft which, at the point of determination, has been removed from service though the aircraft has held a valid UK CofA.
+The aircraft would have conformed with the applicable UK Regulations and therefore serviceable used aircraft components can be removed and certified by an A-rated aircraft maintenance organisation (AMO) with specific aircraft type approval following AMC2 para 2.7.

-However, if a Member State registered aircraft has never held a valid EASA CofA since entering that register, the aircraft’s airworthiness and safety standard would not have been assessed in accordance with European regulations.
-Any component from such aircraft, although it can be removed by an A-rated AMO, it can only be certified by an appropriately rated B or C-rated AMO where the engine and components are specified within its approval, as stated in AMC2 para 2.8.
+However, if a UK registered aircraft has never held a valid UK CofA since entering the register, the aircraft’s airworthiness and safety standard would not have been assessed in accordance with UK regulations.
+Any component from such aircraft, although it can be removed by an A-rated aircraft maintenance organisation (AMO), it can only be certified by an appropriately rated B or C-rated AMO where the engine and components are specified within its approval, following AMC2 para 2.8.

-In line with the first determination, any component removed from an aircraft that is not registered in an EASA Member State, AMC2 para 2.8 applies.
-An A-rated AMO can remove the component though only a B or C-rated AMO where the engine and components are specified within its approval can release it to service.
+In line with the first determination, any component removed from an aircraft that is not UK registered, AMC2 para 2.8 applies.
+An A-rated aircraft maintenance organisation (AMO) can remove the component though only a B or C-rated AMO where the engine and components are specified within its approval can release it to service.

 Similarly, AMC2 para 2.8 is also applicable to any used aircraft component that is maintained by an organisation not approved in accordance with Part -145.

-The AMC is clear that in the case of serviceable aircraft components removed from an aircraft that is not registered in an EASA Member State may only be issued with an EASA Form 1 if the component is leased or loaned from Part-145 approved AMO providing that the maintenance organisation retains control of the airworthiness status of the component.
-Such controlled component can then be loaned or leased with the intent to be installed on an EASA Member State registered aircraft.
+The Acceptable Means of Compliance (AMC) is clear that in the case of serviceable aircraft components removed from an aircraft that is not registered in the UK may only be issued with a Civil Aviation Authority (CAA) Form 1 if the component is leased or loaned from UK Part-145 approved AMO providing that the maintenance organisation retains control of the airworthiness status of the component.
+Such controlled component can then be loaned or leased with the intent to be installed on a UK registered aircraft.
 In this case, subparagraph 2.6.2 of the AMC applies.

-Serviceable aircraft – is an aircraft which has been admitted into the EASA system via a Certificate of Airworthiness and is in an airworthy condition, i.e. it conforms to its approved design and is in a condition for safe operation.
+An aircraft which has been admitted into the UK system via a Certificate of Airworthiness and is in an airworthy condition, in other words, it conforms to its approved design and is in a condition for safe operation.

-Type design – the aircraft conforms to a type design approved under a type-certificate and any supplemental type-certificate, change or repair approved in accordance with Regulation (EU) No. 748/2012 (Part 21) and is in a condition for safe operation.
+The aircraft conforms to a type design approved under a type-certificate and any supplemental type-certificate, change or repair approved in accordance with UK Regulation (EU) No. 748/2012 (Part 21) and is in a condition for safe operation.

 - The Air Navigation Order 2016 (ANO) and Regulations